alexandrealmeidaferreira/microframework/doc/about.txt

 E-mail: alexandrealmeidaferreira@gmail.com

 ##CHANGE LOG
+###2015-12-24 - version 0.3
+Added redirect to Controller class
+Added toSetUpdatePDO to SimpleObject to help create an UPDATE statement

 ###2015-12-19 - version 0.3
 Added support to disable layout in /core/Layout.php
 Added disableLayout in Controller class, to disable layout in current action